Can Text Messages be Used in Court? A Close Look

 Can Text Messages be Used in Court?

 Text messages are the most common form of electronically stored information (hereafter sometimes ESI).
 Consumers and businesses prefer them as a quick, cost-effective, simple form of communication.
 Ninety-seven percent of Americans text at least weekly, and the daily volume of texts is a staggering 6.1 billion nationwide in 2020.
-Eighty percent of professionals use texts for business purposes, and one-third of them report being unable to go ten minutes without texting.
+Eighty percent of professionals use text messages for business purposes, and one-third of them report being unable to go ten minutes without texting.

-The definition of writing under the Federal Rules of Evidence (hereafter sometimes FRE) is broad enough to include text messages and other computer-generated communication.
+The definition of writing under the Federal Rules of Evidence (hereafter, sometimes FRE) is broad enough to include text messages and other computer-generated communication.
 Under FRE 1001(a), ‘A “writing” consists of letters, words, numbers, or their equivalent set down in any form.”
 Under subdivision (d) of the same Rule, “For electronically stored information, “original” means any printout — or other output readable by sight — if it accurately reflects the information.
 An “original” of a photograph includes the negative or a print from it.”
-These definitions clearly include text messages.
+These definitions include text messages.

-Likewise, Cal.
-Evidence Code section 250 defines a document as: “Writing” means handwriting, typewriting, printing, photo stating, photographing, photocopying, transmitting by electronic mail or facsimile, and every other means of recording upon any tangible thing, any form of communication or representation, including letters, words, pictures, sounds, or symbols, or combinations thereof, and any record thereby created, regardless of the manner in which the record has been stored.”
 Text messages are often admitted in California, mainly in criminal and family law contexts.
-Frequently, however, relevance, authentication, and hearsay issues prevent their admission.
+However, relevance, authentication, and hearsay issues frequently prevent their admission.
 (See, for example, People v.
 McDaniel (2019) 38 Cal.
 App.
 5th 986).
 The same is true in Federal court.
 (Jonathan D. Frieden & Leigh M. Murray, The Admissibility of Electronic Evidence Under the Federal Rules of Evidence, 17 Rich.
 J.L. & Tech 5 (2011))

-Suspicion of ESI
+Suspicion of Electronically Stored Information

-I Relevance
+I. Relevance

 Relevance is not a demanding standard.
 Under FRE 401: “Evidence is relevant if: